termehmohebbie/Deep-Learning/README.md

     * **Attempt #1**
       * Number of epoches was increased to 150 from 100.
       * A new hidden layer was added with 60 neurons.
-      * Binning structure of "CLASSIFICATION" column has changed.
+      * Binning structure of 'CLASSIFICATION' column has changed.
       * More neurons were added to hidden layers.

       Results : 72.44% accuracy (worse) / 59.79% loss (worse)